aux-exchange/aux-exchange/aptos/api/aux-ts/examples/OnboardingCLOB.md

 - The requirements for CLOB trading are generally higher than for AMM.
 We highly, highly recommend using your own dedicated full node.
-But if you really insist on using the public node, you can try `yarn ts-node mainnet-amm-limit-trader.ts`
+But if you really insist on using the public node, you can try `yarn ts-node mainnet-clob-maker.ts`

 - Note that CLOB market making can be more gas intensive than AMM trading for certain parameter combinations.
 Proceed with caution, and if ever in doubt, add